TGavan/automation-fraemwork-integration/README.md

 ## Pre-requisites for running the tests in the project

 - Java must be installed on your system (JDK8 or higher)
-- Maven must be installed on your system
+- Maven must be installed on your system.
-- Python3 must be installed on your system
+- Python3 must be installed on your system.
-- Chrome browser must be installed on the system for running the tests (109 or higher)
+- Chrome browser must be installed on the system for running the tests .
+Make sure version of chromedriver placed in 'drivers' folder should match the version of locally installed Chrome.

 ## How to parse the test results to testrail without using any CI/CD tool